 Objective: To teach students the causes of kickback and the measures to take to avoid it.

-Materials/Requirements: Safety Is Specific, the Circular Saw Safety DVD, the Miter Saw Safety DVD, the Table Saw Safety DVD and access to a shop equipped with a variety of power saws and stock.
+Materials/Requirements: Safety Is Specific, the Circular Saw Safety DVD, and access to a shop equipped with a variety of power saws and stock.